 The report provides a score for each section and presents these in a clear, color-coded format which lets you instantly see which areas are performing well / badly — ranging from green for ‘good’ to red for 'needing improvement'.

 The Local Search Audit uses a simple set of formulas to calculate the score for each section, which look at the performance of the business and how it compares to local competitors who rank at the top end of the search.

-The report contains information about each section and its SEO-metric, so users can view these to gain a better understanding of each section by simply clicking the '?' symbol to view these explanations.
+The report contains information about each section and its SEO metric.
+Users can view these to gain a better understanding of each section by simply clicking the '?' symbol to view these explanations.

 The sections of the Local Search Audit include: